Noah and Isabelle at the Spirit Halloween on Garners Ferry Road, checking out costumes for Halloween. Photos by Sheila Paz

 “I got an 8-foot inflatable ghost at my house.
 Somebody has a skeleton band.
 There’s just tons of decorations,” said Nettles.

-Lynn Bairefoot, a grandmother in the Concord Park neighborhood in Cayce, said, although her kids are grown, she still likes to see her grandkids come trick-or-treating in her neighborhood.
+Lynn Bairefoot, a grandmother in the Concord Park neighborhood in Cayce, said that although her kids are grown, she still likes to see her grandkids come trick-or-treating in her neighborhood.

 “I love, love, love them knocking on my door and seeing all the little costumes they wear.
 I have had one family come to my house for about four years in a row now, so I’ve had the honor of seeing this precious little girl grow up,” said Bairefoot.